all Zweiradler Tours

 Schwalbe Marathon Mondial Evolution

-Folding tires as a replacement until our old tires are worn out.
+Folding tires we carried since Tbilisi as a replacement until our old tires are worn out.
 We changed the two then more worn-out tires directly on site in Tbilisi.

 740 g

 (Topped up on occasion.
-So far, we have replaced all the brake pads twice (once with black ones, otherwise red ones).)
+Until Tbilisi (1,5 years) we have replaced all the brake pads twice (once with black ones, otherwise red ones).
+Somewhere after the Pamirs another time.)

 3 × 7 g